aiidateam/aiida-core/docs/source/working_with_aiida/caching.rst

    For the moment, this limitation is acceptable since the runtime of AiiDA WorkChains is usually dominated by expensive calculations, which are covered by the current caching mechanism.

 #.
 The caching mechanism for calculations *should* trigger only when the inputs and the calculation to be performed are exactly the same.
+   While AiiDA's hashes include the version of the python package containing the calculation/data classes, it cannot detect cases where the underlying python code was changed without increasing the version number.
-   This assumption might be violated e.g. when the calculation parser is in a different python module than the calculation, and the developer made changes without updating the version number of the plugin.
+   Another edge case would be if the parser lives in a different python package than the calculation (calculation nodes store the name of the parser used but not the version of the package containing the parser).

 Finally, while caching saves unnecessary computations, it does not save disk space: The output nodes of the cached calculation are full copies of the original outputs.
 The plan is to add data deduplication as a global feature at the repository and database level (independent of caching).